Talitrus saltator

 Talitrus saltator, a species of sand hopper, is a common amphipod crustacean of sandy coasts around Europe.
 The animal's typical "hopping" movement gives it its common name, and is produced by a flexion of the abdomen.
 In order to do this, it must stand on its legs (amphipods usually rest on their sides) and suddenly extend its abdomen from under its body.
 It can thus leap several inches into the air, although without any control over its direction.
 A great deal of scientific research has been carried out on the animal, to determine the environmental cues which it uses to control its behavior.

 Description

-Talitrus saltator reaches lengths between 8.2 mm and 16.5 mm, with males being slightly larger than females.
+T. saltator reaches lengths between 8.2 mm and 16.5 mm, with males being slightly larger than females.
 The body is grayish-brown or grayish-green in colour, with a single pair of black eyes.
-It has a distinct pair of antennae, with one antenna as more robust than the other.
+It has a distinct pair of antennae, with one antenna being more robust than the other.